 The following is a summary of the major activities undertaken as part of the study design.
 The consultants gathered considerable data from the district and other agencies.
 These data were summarized and analyzed as they were received.
 The data gathering was focused by the questions that drove the study.
 In addition, the consultants conducted interviews with key district staff to gather perspectives on the various issues under study and to understand completely the meaning of the data that was gathered.
-A Board appointed advisory committee met with the consultant team on three occasions to review data that had been gathered, share thoughts and opinions, and to critique tentative recommendations before the study was concluded.
-Finally, a draft of this report was shared with the Advisory Committee to seek final thoughts.
+A Board appointed advisory committee met with the consultant team on five occasions to review data that had been gathered, share thoughts and opinions, and to critique tentative recommendations before the study was concluded.
+Finally, a draft of this report was shared with the advisory committee to seek final thoughts from the group.

-The final report was presented to the Board of Education in a public session on ???????????
+The final report was presented to the Board of Education in a public session on April 7, 2016.